 Closed consultations and results

 This consultation ran between 8 October 2015 and 15 January 2016 and sought views on the topics that users felt should be included in the next census.
-We also held events in Glasgow, Aberdeen and Edinburgh in November 2015 to support the consultation.
-Slides used at support events are available to view.

 The Topic Consultation Report (published 15 August 2016) provides further information outlining our response and intended next steps.